heidingaway/datapeople/Home.md

 type: clock
 ```

-> [!quote] Don't judge each day by the harvest you reap but by the seeds you plant.
+> [!quote] No is easier to do.
+Yes is easier to say.
-> — Robert Stevenson
+> — Jason Fried

 ------
 ```widgets